- Continue to Learn Conference 2022 - Wednesday

 Alistair Beggs

-Head of Agronomy R&A
+Head of Sustainable Agronomy The R&A

 Richard Windows

-Agronomy Service Manager The R&A
+Head of Championship Agronomy The R&A

 Richard has been an Agronomist for 20 years and has been Championship Agronomist to the R&A for several Open Championships, The AIG Women's Open, The Amateur Championship and The Walker Cup.